You are reading the documentation for an older Pickit release. Documentation for the latest release (3.0) can be found here.

 Here the application is solved by looking for squares with Pickit Pattern.
 The dimension of the squares that is looked for is the same as the width of the objects.
 By looking for these squares we know that each attachment point is found is always somewhere on the part.
 See image below to see how four different attachment points are calculated for the first layer (two for each box).
 The system does not look for the object as a whole but will look for small planes on the object good enough to attach himself to.
 This is what we call the small plane strategy.

 Interested in enforce alignment?
-See this article about Enforce alignment of pick point orientation.
+See this article about Enforce alignment of Pick frame orientation.

 To set up this application, we provide the two-step template program, presented below.
 The template starts by first picking a box from the stack.
 The box is dropped in an isolated area and here the correct orientation is determined.
 Finaly the box is picked again and dropped in a pattern.